top of page

 Do I need to bring my own gear?

 Yes and no. As a professional guide, the industry will expect you to supply and be proficient with some gear.
-We supply the core items such as our zodiac (small boat), life jackets, VHF radio's, satellite phone, maps and charts.
-You'll need to arrive with a handheld GPS, compass and wet weather gear.
+We supply the core items such as our zodiac (small boat) Mark 5 with a 50hp engine (exactly the setup many operations have), life jackets/PFDs, VHF radios, maps and charts.
+Because it's very likely that you will work as an expedition guide after finishing the course with us, we want you to already now, have your own gear, that you are familiar with and will continue to use after the training.
+You'll need to arrive with a handheld GPS, compass and wet weather gear, including boots.
 We're happy to advise on the best personal gear when you sign up for a course.
 Being competent and confident with this equipment is essential as an expedition guide.

 I’m already a guide, are there more advanced training options?

 Yes, our comprehensive guide course can cater to those currently in the expedition industry.
+We direct our training to each individual and personal level of skills.
 We also offer courses with more advanced zodiac training and skills.

 More questions?